oracle/speedle/docs/public/speedle/docs/index.md

 Users can integrate Speedle with their systems, as a service or a library, build their own policy model based on SPDL language, enforce policy check in their systems.

-Speedle is licensed under [Universal Permission License v1.0](https://opensource.org/licenses/UPL).
+Speedle is licensed under [Universal Permissive License v1.0](https://opensource.org/licenses/UPL).

 # Who are we